Electronic Student Research Application

 Applying For A Summer Research Position at Macalester

 There are three steps to complete BEFORE you apply for summer research opportunities at Macalester for summer 2015.
 Do not submit your application until you have completed the following steps:

 - Read about faculty research to learn more about all the research done on campus.
 Select up to four faculty members with whom you would like to work.
 It is always a good idea to talk with the faculty members to learn more about their research and whether it would be a good fit for you based on your coursework to date, experience and goals.
-The faculty descriptions for summer 2015 will be updated by Dec 2nd.
+The faculty descriptions for summer 2015 will be updated and available by Dec 2nd.